 There’s something about working on really well-done CMS that makes me happy.

-With both Carbonmade’s customers and Carbonmade’s product in mind, I was inspired to start Coach.
+With both Carbonmade’s customers and Carbonmade’s product in mind, I was inspired to start Podia.

-Reason 2: The mission of Coach is the mission of my life
+Reason 2: The mission of Podia is the mission of my life

 Those of you who I’ve had the pleasure to speak with in person (or over the Internet) know that I love helping entrepreneurs.
 I never turn down a request to help an entrepreneur who is thinking through a problem.